"Less aggressive" non-toxic anti-alcoholism drug is an alternative to other experimental drugs

 The unexpected effect of pre-treatment increased RNA was that the increase in RNA not cut during the experimental therapy with disulfiram were only modest (20% -60% increase) in 30º day, if they are compared only with the immediate measurement on the pre-doses.
 However, researchers have made an analysis where they took patients who had the highest levels of disulfiram in their blood and found that in such patients an increase of 60% in not cut RNA count at all doses and 7º and 30º day after the first dose.

-HDAC inhibitory drugs, although stimulate the production of HIV, they do not lead to any reduction in the number of carriers of the virus reservoir cells.
-This is so, it seems, because they have other effects on the immune system, suppressing the production of CD8 cells whose task is the choice of cells infected with virus that showed up.
-Lewin and his colleagues hope that disulfiram not have the same effect on the containment CD8 cells.
+HDAC inhibitor drugs, while stimulating the production of HIV, do not lead to any decrease in the number of reservoir cells carrying the virus.
+This is, it seems, because they have other effects on the immune system, suppressing the production of CD8 cells whose task is the choice of the cells infected with viruses that have been revealed.
+Lewin and colleagues hope that disulfiram does not have the same containment effect on CD8 cells.

 Now they are preparing to match disulfiram with other drugs and therapeutic vaccines designed to reverse the latency (invisibility) in HIV-infected cells, especially as there is evidence of additive effects of disulfiram and HDAC inhibitors.

-However, what might be disulfiram, the biggest selling factor is its low toxicity.
-Professor Steven Deeks, a world leader in curing HIV research and other researchers from the same template, commented: "most of the groups are seeking a powerful stun gun virus out of hiding."
+However, what may turn out to be disulfiram, the biggest selling factor is its low toxicity.
+Professor Steven Deeks, one of the world leaders in HIV cure research and other researchers of the same genre, commented: "Most groups are looking for a powerful weapon to shock the viruses out of their hiding place."
 These approaches may prove to be harmful or dangerous.

 "I see disulfiram as a smooth way to reach this same purpose, particularly if we can show that operates for a long period of time when data."

-Published in aidsmap by Gus Cairns in November 20 2015.
+Posted in AIDSMAP by Gus Cairns on 20 November 2015.